privacysandbox/privacy-sandbox-demos/services/home/docs/demos/publisher-ad-quality-req.md

 ### Implementation details

-To add the user to an interest group, we reuse the implementation from the [Retargeting / Remarketing use case](https://privacy-sandbox-demos.dev/docs/demos/retargeting-remarketing).
-It’s in the second half -- the auction execution and ad delivery -- where this use case differs from the regular Retargeting / Remarketing use-case.
+To add the user to an interest group, we reuse the implementation from the [basic retargeting / remarketing ad campaign use-case demo](retargeting-remarketing).
+It’s in the second half -- the auction execution and ad delivery
+-- where this use case differs from the regular Retargeting / Remarketing use-case.
 This is also why, this use-case is on a different page on the news site.

 ##### News page & SSP tag